Zuckerberg faces tougher questions at House hearing

 Bospar principal Curtis Sparrer says Zuckerberg, in his opinion, must stop apologizing and start working to rebuild users' trust in Facebook.
 It was Democratic Rep. Anna Eshoo of Palo Alto who asked Zuckerberg if his own information had been compromised in the Cambridge Analytica scandal.
 Zuckerberg acknowledged that he was a victim, along with tens of millions of others.
 "I think he could have come across and been more forthcoming about that and explain how he, too, felt a bit exposed because of this," said Sparrer.

-RELATED: Facebook will tell you on Monday if your data was 'improperly shared' with Cambridge Analytica
+RELATED: Facebook Cambridge Analytica scandal: Here's how to tell if your data was 'improperly shared'

 Zuckerberg started his testimony with a prepared statement that was largely if not completely identical to his opening remarks to the Senate panel on Tuesday in which he took responsibility for the data breach and apologized.